 This course teaches advanced Acting for Film skills necessary for creating a fully realized performance over the course of a short film.
-Students will shoot the script prepared in the Writing for Actors course in the previous semester.
+Students will shoot the script prepared in Stage to Screen.
 Rehearsals may be digitally taped for students to receive critique and adjustments from instructor.
-Students will also do pre-production prep in class as well as
+Students will also do pre-production prep in class as well as rehearse an entire short film for shoot.
+Students will be intensively involved in production as well as acting throughout the shoot days.
+This final filmed project will be screened graduation at Prerequisite(s): Acting for Film III